Satirical Advice for the Four Schools

 Most followers of the Genden school shun alcohol and the like, making them exemplary models of the teaching.
 Still, most see no faults in those who seek to kill and maim.
 But such hostility is a great enemy, so take care, I pray!

-Most followers of the Sakya school regard as supreme only those empowerments and instructions they themselves have received and the branch to which they belong — whether Sakya, Ngor or another.
-But this strong prejudice and dogmatism is harmful to the Sakya teachings, so it must be abandoned!
+Most followers of the Sakya school regard as supreme only those empowerments and instructions they themselves have received and the branch to which they belong — whether Sakya, Ngor or another—but this strong prejudice and dogmatism is harmful to the Sakya teachings, so it must be abandoned!

 Generally, even if we are attached to our own tradition, it is important that we have no antipathy towards other traditions.
 Considering our own tradition, given that we are all followers of the Buddha, we can have a close affection for one another.
-Then, concerning the different systems of teaching, they began from the time of Khenpo Śāntarakṣita, Guru Rinpoche and King Trisong Detsen.
-As a legacy of that excellent past, all of us here in Tibet accept the four seals which are the hallmark of the Buddhist teachings.
-We are all equal in this respect, and, what is more, we all assert the great śūnyatā free from conceptual elaboration.
-Not only that, we all accept the mantrayāna with its inseparable unity of bliss and emptiness.
+Then, concerning the different systems of teaching, they began from the time of Khenpo Śāntarakṣita, Guru Rinpoche and King Tri Songdetsen.
+As a legacy of that excellent past, all of us here in Tibet accept the four seals that are the hallmark of the Buddhist teachings.[3]
+We are all equal in this respect, and, what is more, we all assert the great emptiness, free from conceptual elaboration.
+Not only that, we all accept the Mantrayāna with its inseparable unity of bliss and emptiness.
 This means that, with our similar views and tenets, we are extremely close.

 Having become followers of one teacher,